matthew-tfs/mjcb.io/content/cookie-policy.md

 ## Cookie Policy Updates ##

-This cookie policy was last updated on August 1, 2022.
+This cookie policy was last updated on February 9, 2025.